StarUndrscre/GrooveNights-StarFork/README.md

 This is a modified version of the theme GrooveNights with bug fixes, Wine support, new features, and stuff ported over from other themes.
 This theme will only work with NotITG as of right now.
 # Features
 - Bug fixes
-- Added Discord RTC Support (Taken From Constant-Melody-X)
+- Added Discord RPC Support (Taken From Constant-Melody-X)
 - Added stitch, death, console, and pause overlay.
 (Taken From Constant-Melody-X and Simply Love NotITG v4.20)
 - Added the OffsetPlot and Metamods support (Taken from Simply Love NotITG v4.20)
 - Added Player Positioning